ahmadjumaamohamad/Music-Player-Promotion/README.md

 # HTML Credit, option with HTML5, how grading ends (should be no more than 7 items)

  |
-- Collecting Information for the Music Player Case Study | HTML Image section, Text Sections
+- Collecting Information for the Music Player Case Study, able to have mutilple text-images & text-video sections
+- Purpose: creative3ly describing the music player

 - How has the HTML5 changed from the beginning file | TAB Text, TAB image, Title Text, Portfolio Section related to Developer of Music Player, Images added, Music Decribed, Video Option & YouTube API
 - Reading through HTML5 and how HTML abstracts a Broswer TAB